thelolinator2000/flint-os-v3.2_dev-reupload/README.md

 #### It supports all major Graphics Cards/Chips made either during/prior to 2017.
 Support for chips after 2017 is not certain.

+#### This is the dev version of FlintOS and may not include Google Play Store.

 ## Official Release Highlights (Taken from the FlintOS Website):

 * Refreshed UI for OOBE, app launcher and more